goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 * Clothing, fabrics, textile
 * Electronics and machinery
-* Consumer packaged goods
+* Consumer packaged goods (CPG)
 * Non-perishable food and beverages
 * Retail products

 #### Dry van trailer dimensions:

-Length: 28, 32, 36, 40, 42, 43, 45, 48, 53 feet Widths: 96 – 102 inches Height: 12.5 – 13.5 feet
+* Length: 28, 32, 36, 40, 42, 43, 45, 48, 53 feet
+* Widths: 96 – 102 inches
+* Height: 12.5 – 13.5 feet

 ### Refrigerated trailers

 In a nutshell, [refrigerated trailers](https://www.plslogistics.com/blog/refrigerated-shipping-trailers-7-facts/), or reefers, are just refrigerators on wheels.
 On the outside, they look like dry van trailers but have built-in climate control systems inside to maintain a specific temperature during transit.
-It’s not hard to guess that reefers typically move perishable products.
+It’s not hard to guess that reefers typically move perishable products and healthcare goods requiring specific temperature regime.

 #### The most frequently moved commodities: